Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization: Introduction

+Problem \eqref{eq:LMA_prob} covers various practical models in low-rank embedded problems, function learning, matrix completion in recommender systems, inpainting and compression in image processing, robust principal component analysis in statistics, and semidefinite programming relaxations in combinatorial optimization, see, e.g., \cite{Candes2012b,Candes2011a,Esser2010a,goldfarb2011convergence,kyrillidis2014matrix,liu2015efficient,wen2012solving}.
+Among these applications, the following problems have been recently attracted a great attention.
+The most common case is when $\phi(\cdot) := (1/2)\Vert\cdot\Vert_2^2$, where \eqref{eq:LMA_prob} becomes a least-squares low-rank approximation problem in compressive sensing (see, e.g., \cite{kyrillidis2014matrix}):

 Here, the linear operator $\Ac$ is often assumed to satisfy a restricted isometric property (RIP) \cite{Candes2006} that allows us to recover an exact solution from a few number of observations in $B$.
-In particular, if $\Ac = \mathcal{P}_{\Omega}$, the projection on a given index subset $\Omega$, then \eqref{eq:compressive_sensing} covers the matrix completion model as a special case:
+In particular, if $\Ac = \mathcal{P}_{\Omega}$, the projection on a given index subset $\Omega$, then \eqref{eq:compressive_sensing} covers the matrix completion model:

 where $B_{\Omega}$ is the observed entries in $\Omega$.
-If $\Ac$ is an identity operator and $B\in\R^{m\times n}$ is a given low-rank matrix, then \eqref{eq:compressive_sensing} becomes a low-rank matrix factorization problem
+If $\Ac$ is an identity operator and $B\in\R^{m\times n}$ is a given, then \eqref{eq:compressive_sensing} becomes a low-rank matrix factorization problem

 Especially, if $U = V$ and $B$ is symmetric positive definite, then \eqref{eq:LMA_prob2} reduces to